nagracks/py_rename/README.md

                         prefix filename with prefix string -B string, --postfix string
-                        postfix filename with postfix string -r string, --rename string
+                        postfix filename with postfix string -C int, --remove int  remove characters from start or end of filename (+ve for start, -ve for end)
+  -r string, --rename string
                         replace filename with string -n, --dryrun          perform a dry run (will not run any actions)